SL-Nimaya02/Python_Academic_Project_01/README.md

 # Python_Academic_Project_01
-The program should allow students to predict their progression outcome at the end of each academic year.
+The program allows students to predict their progress results at the end of each academic year.